smcpeak/print-clang-ast/README.md

 The output is voluminous, so this is mainly intended to be used on tiny source files that do not `#include` anything.

+By default, the program uses fairly verbose names for attributes, which is helpful for learning the organization of the AST, but creates a lot of clutter in a diagram.
+Consider adding `--no-ast-field-qualifiers` to the command line to reduce the verbosity.

 # Importing into ded

 After generating JSON, to import into